> Triangle AI Summit

 Workshop: From Chatbot to Assistant: AI Agents in 2025

-Location: Ambassadors Ballroom
+Location: Ambassador’s Ballroom

 Led by Matthew Hirschey (Duke Center for Computational Thinking & Duke Health) and Jon Reifschneider (Duke School of Engineering)

 This interactive workshop explores how AI has evolved from simple chatbots to powerful, task-oriented assistants that can help with a wide range of activities.
 In the first 30 minutes, all participants will learn about the current landscape of AI agents, see real-world examples, and understand the key differences between basic chatbots and more sophisticated AI assistants.
-There will be a separate registration process for this workshop; information will be available soon.

 Track A (50 spots)

-“Using AI Agents Today” (Beginner-Friendly) Perfect for those new to AI or with limited technical background.
+Perfect for those new to AI or with limited technical background.
 You’ll get hands-on experience with existing AI assistants, learn practical applications for everyday tasks, and design simple workflows that could help in your work.
 No coding experience required.

 Track B (50 spots)

-“Building Custom Agents” (Advanced) Designed for participants with some programming experience and familiarity with AI concepts.
+Designed for participants with some programming experience and familiarity with AI concepts.
 You’ll learn how to customize and extend AI agents for specific purposes, work with development templates, and participate in a guided coding session.
 Basic knowledge of Python is recommended.

 3:00 – 3:15 PM | Break